-2.3.2 Interview with The Society for the Protection of Nature DHKD
+2.4.2 Interview with The Society for the Protection of Nature (DHKD)

-Ms. Sema Atay 07-June-2007
+Ms. Sema Atay.
+07-June-2007.

 DHKD was founded in 1975.
 Among the core group was a group of hunters that focused on the protection of birds, plants and habitats.
-Their first species they tried to protect was the bald ibis (Geronticus eremita).
-DHKD was actually next to Türcek (1972) the first environmental organization.
+The 'bald ibis' (Geronticus eremite) was the first bird species they tried to protect.
+DHKD was actually next to Türçek (1972) the first environmental organization.
 Many staff members from the other environmental NGOs started working for DHKD.

 The society consists of members, and makes the organization in that sense more democratic.
 In 1996 a foundation was erected and added.
 A foundation is preferred by NGOs because it can describe a long term management program without interference of its members.
 All projects and staff from DHKD were transferred to WWF from 2001 onwards and the idea was to gradually close DHKD.
 In 2003 DHKD members prevented this from happening.
 DHKD and WWF then decided to both continue separately.
 Both organizations are still located in the same building, sponsored by Garanti Bank.
 WWF took over the sponsorship of Garanti Bank.
 DHKD works with three staff members and 18 volunteers.